Volunteering 101 Series:

 Who Is That White Savior With the Complex?

 Are Westerners trying to save the world on their terms?

-One loaded phrase people toss around when discussing development aid and volunteering motives is the “White Savior Complex.”
-It suggests that patronizing Westerners engage in developing countries with an agenda of positively influencing people’s lives based on the believe that the white man knows it all.
-Critics claim that the White Savior mindset and the humanitarian activities that ensue take away from the agency and empowerment of locals, while shaping a dubious narrative of benevolent outsiders saving pity-poor communities, which are unable to help themselves.
-That the White Savior might act with the best intentions doesn’t matter, because it is the very arrogance of thinking to know what’s best, which characterizes the term.
+One loaded phrase people toss around when discussing development aid (and volunteering motives) is the “White Savior Complex.”
+It suggests that patronizing Westerners engage in low-income countries with whitewashed know-it-all agendas to better people’s lives.
+Critics claim that the White Savior mindset and the humanitarian activities that ensue take away from the agency and empowerment of local populations, while shaping a dubious narrative of benevolent outsiders saving pity-poor communities unable to help themselves.
+That the White Savior might act with the best intentions does not matter, because the very arrogance of thinking to know what is best rings deep in the term.

 However, critics who employ the White Savior rhetoric might be disregarding the complexity of today's humanitarian sector with its diverse global and historical dynamics, and thereby render a nuanced matter quite literally black and white.
 In order to appreciate the intricate and diverse realities of humanitarian engagement, I will draw a couple of lines: first, a big marker-pen stroke between imposed and requested help and then some penciled borders within these areas.

 I would like to coin two definitions for the purpose of investigating the White Savior Complex within this article:

 imposed aid = help from the outside addressing a need identified by foreigners

 requested aid = help from the outside addressing a need identified by locals

 Many humanitarian organizations, such as the American Peace Corps, engage in development aid only when requested by a given people or government and always in coordination with local authorities or nonprofits.
 They also employ a local workforce that guides volunteers.